Hasan Ibn al-Haytham, Father of Modern Optics

 In his study of motion, Al-Haytham discovered principle of inertia.
 He contributed to celestial physics and the science of statics as well as perfroming revolutionary research in optics and establishing it as a new science.

 The book was copied at Basra in 1083, and altered and adapted by Al-Hazen’s Persian commentator, Kamal al-Din al-Farisi.
-The English translation of his description of the parts is still used today: retina, cornea, vitreous humour, and aqueous humour.
+The English translation of his description of the parts is still used today.
+Named, retina, cornea, vitreous humour, and aqueous humour.

-The book comprises seven volumes and has been ranked alongside Isaac Newton’s “Philosophiae Naturalis Principia Mathematica” as one of the most influential books ever written in physics, which drastically transformed the understanding of light and vision.
+The book comprises seven volumes.
+And has been ranked alongside Isaac Newton’s “Philosophiae Naturalis Principia Mathematica” as one of the most influential books ever written in physics.
+This drastically transformed the understanding of light and vision.